debosmita-12/User-Pagination-App/README.md

 ##  License

-This project is created for educational purposes as part of the **SRM University-AP Full Stack Development**.
+This project is licensed under the **MIT License**.

+You are free to use, modify, distribute, and sublicense this project, provided that the original copyright and license notice are included.